haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

 # Thumbnail Server Overview

 Since Seafile 13.0, a new component thumbnail server is added.
 Thumbnail server can create thumbnails for images, videos, PDFs and other file types.
+Thumbnail server uses a task queue based architecture, Currently, there are 3 dedicated queues for different file types:

+* Image queue: For fast-processing image files
+* PDF queue: For medium-speed PDF file processing
+* Video queue: For slower-processing video files

-Thumbnail server uses a task queue based architecture, it can better handle workloads than thumbnail generating inside Seahub component.
+This queue-based design allows it to better handle workloads than thumbnail generating inside Seahub component, as it can prioritize and process different file types concurrently with appropriate resource allocation.

 Use this feature by forwarding thumbnail requests directly to thumbnail server via caddy or a reverse proxy.